narendrensvm/Employee-Performance-Feedback-Web-Application/README.md

 ## Overview
 This project is a simple full-stack web application that allows employees to provide performance feedback on other employees as part of a review process.

-The main goal is to demonstrate a basic understanding of **frontend and backend integration**, **API usage**, and a clear application flow.

-This is a partial implementation focusing on clarity, logic, and working functionality rather than advanced UI or complete real-world features.

 ---

 ## Features Implemented